Open-EO/openeo-vue-components/README.md

 **Slots:**

 - `default` - Place for `Tab` components to be added by default.
 Must only contain children of type `Tab` which contain the content for each of the tabs.
 The variable `tabs` holds a reference to the `Tabs` component.
-- `dynamic` - Default content for a dynamic tabs.
-The variable `tabs` holds a reference to the `Tabs` component.
+- `dynamic` - Default content for dynamic tabs.
+The variable `tab` holds an object with the properties of the tab set with the `addTab` method.
 - The content for each dynamic tab that is added programattically via the `addTab` method can also be filled with a slot that has the id of the tab (see example below).
-If no content is specified by id, the content of the `dynamic` slot is used.
-The variable `tabs` holds a reference to the `Tabs` component.
+Otherwise the content of the `dynamic` slot is used.
+The variable `tab` holds an object with the properties of the tab set with the `addTab` method.

 **Notes:**